junaidqamer/HolidaySales/README.md

 ## BACKGROUND

 Holiday sales numbers have long been regarded as a strong GDP growth indicator.
 If sales numbers are high there's a strong correlation to growth in GDP.
 When there is a downturn in GDP, gold prices tend to rise.
 Gold has long been used as a safety net during times of economic downturn by investors.
-Using this information, we will test out 28 years worth of data to build various machine learning (supervised and unsupervised) to attempt to predict holiday sales numbers.
-In turn it can be infer from this information whether there will be GDP growth and whether gold prices will rise or fall.
+Using this information, we will test out 28 years worth of data to build various machine learning models (supervised and unsupervised) to attempt to predict holiday sales numbers.
+In turn it can be infered whether there will be GDP growth and whether it would be better to invest in the retail index for example or gold.

 ## QUESTIONS TO BE ANSWERED: